Camicam311/PostgreSQL-Tutorial/README.md

 ```
 ![q16](query_images/q16.PNG)

 Lastly, we will look at a subquery in the `FROM` clause.
-The subquery below counts the number of students are in each class (by `class_id`) and it is aliased as `subquery`.
+The subquery below counts the number of students that are in each class (by `class_id`) and it is aliased as `subquery`.
 We can use this alias to get its fields, as seen when we write `subquery.num_students` to get the number of students of each class in the `SELECT` clause.
 We also write `class_name` in the `SELECT` clause to get that column from `classes` and we match the `class_id` columns of `classes` and the subquery in the `WHERE` clause.

 ```
 -- how many students are enrolled in each class? --